Carmelites: Modern history

 Leaders of the Carmelite Order meet from time to time in General Congregation.
-The most recent General Congregation took place in Fátima, Portugal from 18 to 30 September 2016.
+The most recent General Congregation took place in Fátima, Portugal in September 2016.

 Since the 1430s, the Congregation of Mantua had continued to function in its little corner of Italy.
 It was only at the end of the 19th century that those following the reform of Tourraine (by this time known as the "strict observance") and the Mantuan Congregation were formally merged under one set of constitutions.
 The friars following Mantua conceded to Tourraine's Constitutions but insisted that the older form of the habit – namely their own – should be adopted.
 In a photograph of the period Titus Brandsma is shown in the habit of Tourraine as a novice; in all subsequent images he wears that of the newly styled ancient observance.

 The French Revolution led to the suppression of the order, with the nuns dispersed into small groups who lived out of view in private houses.
 At the peak of the persecution, a Carmelite convent, now known as the Martyrs of Compiègne, were executed by guillotine.

 After the end of the disturbances, the wealthy heiress Camille de Soyécourt who became later the Carmelite Thérèse-Camille de l'Enfant-Jésus did much to restore the Carmelite life in France.

-The secularization in Germany and the repercussions on religious orders following the unification of Italy were strong blows to the Carmelites.
+The Napoleonic secularisation at the beginning of the 19th century in Germany was a strong blow to the Carmelites.
+After Napoleon had occupied large parts of the Rhineland, almost all monasteries were dissolved after 1806; the 16 houses of the Lower German Province disappeared.

 By the last decades of the 19th century, there were approximately 200 Carmelite men throughout the world.
 At the beginning of the 20th century, however, new leadership and less political interference allowed a rebirth of the order.
 Existing provinces began re-founding provinces that had become defunct.
 The theological preparation of the Carmelites was strengthened, particularly with the foundation of St. Albert's College in Rome.

 By 2001, the membership had increased to approximately 2,100 men in 25 provinces, 700 enclosed nuns in 70 monasteries, and 13 affiliated Congregations and Institutes.
 In addition, the Third Order of lay Carmelites count 25,000–30,000 members throughout the world.
 Provinces exist in Australia, Brazil, Britain, Canada, Chile, Croatia, Hungary, Germany, India, Indonesia, Ireland, Italy, Malta, the Netherlands, Poland, Singapore, Spain, Portugal and the United States.
 Delegations directly under the Prior General exist in Argentina, France, the Czech Republic, the Dominican Republic, Lebanon, the Philippines and Portugal.